Chapter 1: Color Management

 next arrow

 In this very limited experiment, you can see that the bouncing from the plane onto the sphere is more “realistic” in scene-linear rendering.
-Unfortunately, I was not able to produce a better comparison but hopefully you get the idea.
-Otherwise, we can just ask Jeremy Selan :
+From Cinematic Color:

 r2 light falloff is just another term for quadratic decay.